GabrielDCelery/personal-notes/02_area/cv/cv-enhanced.md

 ### Side projects

-A collection of some of the projects I have worked on, including the languages and tools used during development. https://github.com/GabrielDCelery
+A collection of some of the projects I have worked on, including the languages and tools used during development: https://github.com/GabrielDCelery

 - **Homelab** - Kubernetes cluster with Terraform/Ansible provisioning, hybrid cloud-on-prem networking using DigitalOcean
 - **1 Billion Row Challenge** - TypeScript implementation focusing on performance optimization, managed to process a billion records in 10 seconds